Stephen Dedalus' Fatherlessness

 To pass in repose the hours intervening between Thursday (proper) and Friday (normal) on an extemporised cubicle in the apartment immediately above the kitchen and immediately adjacent to the sleeping apartment of his host and hostess.

 Bloom is aligned with the feminine symbolism of water as a force of ‘universality’ and ‘democratic equality and constancy’; Stephen is the ‘hydrophobe’ to Bloom’s ‘waterlover’.
-However, antithetical complement soon becomes ‘incompatibility’ and Stephen’s ‘hydrophobia’ drives them apart: first, he declines Bloom’s offer to wash his hands given ‘the incompatibility of aquacity with the erratic originality of genius.’
-This refusal looks forward to the crucial moment in which Stephen frustrates the homecoming when he fails to realise the significance of this meeting and turns down Bloom’s offer to stay.
+However, antithetical complement soon becomes ‘incompatibility’, and Stephen’s ‘hydrophobia’ drives them apart: he declines Bloom’s offer to wash his hands given ‘the incompatibility of aquacity with the erratic originality of genius.’
+This refusal looks forward to the crucial moment in which Stephen frustrates the homecoming when he fails to realise the significance of this meeting and turns down Bloom’s offer to stay the night.
 Perceiving their rift, Bloom represses his desire to provide Stephen with domestic counsel, as a father would.
 Though, as Cedric Watts puts it, Bloom’s ‘altruism would complement Stephen’s tendency to self-absorption’, this potential goes unrealised.
 The bathetic outcome of the episode accompanies the irony of the language in Oxen of the Sun and Ithaca; the relationship between Stephen and Bloom is ultimately not one of an epic nature, and the fate of homecoming does not exist.
 Instead, it is limited to chance encounter and glimpses of a future founded ‘upon incertitude, upon unlikelihood.’
-After all, at the risk of being glib, Joyce’s project in Ulysses is to ironically place Homer’s epic alongside the ordinary and unremarkable.
-The synonymy of chapters of the Odyssey with episodes in Stephen and Bloom’s lives also serve as juxtaposition; Telemachus’ fate does not exist in Stephen’s world on that day in mid-June.
+After all, to put it simply, Joyce’s project in Ulysses is to ironically place Homer’s epic alongside the quotidian and unremarkable.
+The synonymy of chapters of the Odyssey with episodes in Stephen and Bloom’s lives serve as juxtaposition: Telemachus’ fate does not exist in Stephen’s world on that day in mid-June.

-Stanlisaus Joyce observed that James’ relationship with their father was a reciprocal, loving bond, whilst the other siblings did not enjoy such a relationship[2].
-Joyce’s long-lived station in Paris perhaps accounted for this, given his distance from the destructiveness of his father’s alcoholism (a primary trait of Simon Dedalus’).
+James Joyce’s brother, Stanlisaus, observed that James’ relationship with their father was a reciprocal, loving bond, whilst the other siblings did not enjoy such a relationship[1].
+Joyce’s long-lived station in Paris perhaps accounted for this, given his distance from the destructiveness of his father’s alcoholism (a notable trait of Simon Dedalus’).
 It seems plausible that, by satirising Stephen’s rejection of his father, Joyce reasserted the worthiness of his own maintenance of good relations with his father in spite of his failures; in youth, Stephen lacks this fortitude.
 In cleaving from fatherhood, Stephen fails to demonstrate the stoic compassion which is so preponderant in Bloom and so oppositional to Stephen’s insularity.
-This insularity underscores the Telemachiad, mimicked so astonishingly in the Protean stream-of-consciousness.
+This insularity underscores the Telemachiad, mimicked in the Protean stream-of-consciousness.
 Fifteen episodes later, by the end of the 16th of June, Telemachus has not come home.

 Ulysses culminates in stupendous bathos when Stephen departs from Bloom at the close of Ithaca, failing to unite with the sonless father and complete that Homeric homecoming.
-Poignancy shines through the parodic language of Ithaca: so many moments of encounter between Bloom and Stephen appear to the reader as counterpoints to Stephen’s claim in Scylla and Charybdis that a son ‘is a male: his growth is his father’s decline, his youth his father’s envy, his friend his father’s enemy’, but Stephen remains inaccessible to Bloom.
+Poignancy shines through the parodic language of Ithaca: so many moments of encounter between Bloom and Stephen appear to the reader as counterpoints to Stephen’s claim in Scylla and Charybdis that a son ‘is a male: his growth is his father’s decline, his youth his father’s envy, his friend his father’s enemy’ — but Stephen retreats from his surrogate father.
+Little Rudy never comes home to Bloom.

-Joyce inscribes onto Stephen all the folly of a clever young man whose soul is unfit to honour the heights of his intellect – but then, how could it?
-Stephen is the paragon of youthful disaffection wedded to an impossible intellect; his isolation is self-propagating; he is trapped in himself, always reviling and redounding like Satan in ‘many a round self-roll’d’; and yet to me he is completely, overwhelmingly loveable.
+Joyce inscribes onto Stephen all the folly of a clever young man whose character detracts from the heights of his intellect – but then, how could it not?
+Stephen is the paragon of disaffected youth whose genius is an emotional burden; his isolation is self-propagating; he is trapped in himself, always self-reviling and redounding like Satan in ‘many a round self-roll’d’, and yet to me he is loveable.
 It is hard not to feel a sense of parental frustration towards Stephen when you read A Portrait and Ulysses.

 [1] See John Wyse Jackson and Peter Costello, John Stanlisaus Joyce (St Martin’s Press, 1998)